|Nutrition Facts (per serving)|

 Vegetable dishes are quite common in the world of Indian cuisine.
 Eggplants, which are also known as baingan in Hindi, are featured in a wide range of dishes.
 This recipe for baingan aaloo ki subji is really easy and turns out a delicious dish that tastes great when served with hot chapatis.
 Raita is also a nice touch if you'd like to dip the baingan into it.

-- 3 tablespoons vegetable oil
+- 3 tablespoons canola oil

 - 1 teaspoon cumin seeds

-- 1 large onion (finely chopped)
+- 1 large onion, finely chopped

 - 1 teaspoon coriander powder